getdnsapi/getdns/README.md

 ### Microsoft Windows 8.1

+Build tested using Mingw(3.21.0) and Msys 1.0 (http://www.mingw.org/) on Windows 8.1

+Dependencies:
+The following dependencies are built from source on Mingw openssl1.0.2a libexpat ldns (dependency to be removed soon) libidn

-The windows version of getdns currently only is supported in stub only mode.
+The windows version of getdns currently only is supported in the stub only mode.

 To configure:
  ./configure --enable-use-winsock --enable-stub-only --with-trust-anchor="c:\\\MinGW\\\msys\\\1.0\\\etc\\\unbound\\\getdns-root.key"